jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 the [textproc/markdown-mode.el](http://svnweb.freebsd.org/ports/head/textproc/markdown-mode.el) port, but note that the installed files are not byte compiled.
-Users who install this port will also need to edit their init files following the Manual installation instructions below, to load Markdown Mode.
+Users who install this port will also need to edit their init files following the Manual Installation instructions in the next section to load Markdown Mode.

 **NetBSD:** Markdown Mode is available in pkgsrc as [textproc/markdown-mode](http://pkgsrc.se/textproc/markdown-mode), but (as of May 8, 2017) it installs and byte-compiles an outdated version of Markdown Mode.
-If you use this package, you'll also need to edit your init file following the Manual installation instructions below, to load Markdown Mode.
+If you use this package, you'll also need to edit your init file following the Manual Installation instructions below, to load Markdown Mode.
 Rather than installing this package, use the Emacs package manager as described above.